-S&P 500 reclaims record high
+S&P 500 just misses all-time high

 |INTEL CORPORATION

-Investors are also pummeling PG&E. California's utility giant disclosed that one of its power lines malfunctioned, perhaps contributing to the ongoing wildfires.
+Shares of PG&E plunged after the California utility giant disclosed that one of its power lines malfunctioned, perhaps contributing to ongoing wildfires.
 More outages may take place over the weekend as severe weather and high winds slam the state.
-The stock was briefly halted to due volatility and reports that the collapse of the shares and bonds may complicate its bankruptcy, as reported by Dow Jones.
+The stock was briefly halted due to volatility and reports that the collapse of the shares and bonds may complicate its bankruptcy, as reported by Dow Jones.

+Elsewhere, Boeing shares fell after a report from Indonesia's National Transportation Safety Committee said a combination of aircraft design flaws, inadequate training and maintenance problems caused Lion Air Flight 610 to crash.
+The air disaster was one of two that killed more than 300 people and led to the grounding of the 737 MAX, the best-selling plane in Boeing's history.

 |Ticker